 Ebola virus (see the image below) is one of at least 30 known viruses capable of causing viral hemorrhagic fever syndrome.
 The genus Ebolavirus is currently classified into 5 separate species: Sudan ebolavirus, Zaire ebolavirus, Tai Forest (Ivory Coast) ebolavirus, Reston ebolavirus, and Bundibugyo ebolavirus.
 The 2014 outbreak of Ebola virus disease in West Africa, involving Zaire ebolavirus, is the largest outbreak of Ebola virus disease in history.

 For Medscape’s special coverage of the expanding 2014 Ebola virus outbreak, see the Ebola Resource Center.
-Information on Ebola treatment, recommendations, and safeguards for healthcare personnel can be found in the slideshow presentation Ebola: Care, Recommendations, and Protecting Practitioners.
+Information on Ebola treatment, recommendations, and safeguards for healthcare personnel can be found in the Critical Images slideshow presentation Ebola: Care, Recommendations, and Protecting Practitioners.

-Also see 10 Travel Diseases to Consider Before and After the Trip, a Critical Images slideshow, to help identify and manage several infectious travel diseases.
+Also see the slideshow 11 Travel Diseases to Consider Before and After the Trip to help identify and manage several infectious travel diseases.